Valle dei Templi: Excavations

 Much of the excavation and restoration of the temples was due to the efforts of archaeologist Domenico Antonio Lo Faso Pietrasanta (1783–1863), who was the Duke of Serradifalco from 1809 through 1812.
 During the 20th century, the archeological excavation was mainly funded by Captain Alexander Hardcastle.
 He permitted excavations within the archaeological park including the straightening of the eight columns on the south side of the Temple of Heracles.
-For his contributions to archaeology he was made an honorary citizen of the city of Agrigento and was granted in 1928 the rank of Commander of the Order of the Crown of Italy.
-Recently, archaeologists from the Free University of Berlin are carrying out important excavations at the Agrigento site.
+For his contributions to archaeology, he was made an honorary citizen of the city of Agrigento and was granted in 1928 the rank of Commander of the Order of the Crown of Italy.
+Recently, archaeologists from the Free University of Berlin have been carrying out important excavations at the Agrigento site.